What size tank is best for a juvenile bearded dragon?

 There are a few options for hammocks, which make a great addition to a basking spot when securely attached with suction cups.

-If the weather is right, bearded dragons are harness and leash trainable and love going out on walks.
+Bearded dragons are harness and leash-trainable and love going out on walks if the weather is right.

 How Quickly Do Bearded Dragons Grow?

-A baby bearded dragon may grow to juvenile size (10″ inches or 25 centimeters) in a matter of a few months.
+A baby bearded dragon may grow to juvenile size (10″ inches or 25 centimeters) in a few months.

 They will reach full size at around 15 to 18 months old.